MfN-Berlin/mwRESTfulClients/README.md

 1. Get [PHP Unit](https://phpunit.de/)
 2. Copy example.ini as e.g. test.ini and edit it to suit your configuration.
 Add your configuration to Git ignore.
-4. In each test file, make sure the following settings are correct:
+4. In each test file, make sure the path to the test configuration file is correct.
-  * The path to the Snoopy class (in the include statement)
-  * The path to the test configuration file